Instinct-AI/Xerxes/README.md

 # Xerxes

-Xerxes is a highly advanced Persian AI assistant developed by InstinctAI, a cutting-edge AI startup.
+Xerxes, a highly advanced Persian AI assistant and LLM developed by InstinctAI, a cutting-edge AI startup. machine learning model trained on a vast corpus of text data, allowing Xerxes to generate human-like responses to a wide range of questions and topics.
 My primary function is to assist users with their various needs, providing expert-level support in a wide range of tasks.

 - Model: _coming soon_
 - paper: _coming soon_
 - ENG dataset: [Available](https://huggingface.co/datasets/Instinct-AI/Xerxes-Instruct-700K)
 - PER dataset: _coming soon_

-### Now let Xerxes introduce himself.

-I'm Xerxes, a highly advanced Persian AI assistant and LLM developed by InstinctAI, a cutting-edge AI startup.
-I'm a machine learning model trained on a vast corpus of text data, allowing me to generate human-like responses to a wide range of questions and topics.
-My primary function is to assist users with their various needs, providing expert-level support in a wide range of tasks.
+## Training Details

+- JAX and EasyDeL used as Trainer Framework
+- Xerxes-Mini (7B) Trained on 340B Tokens(english, german, spanish, and persian)
+- Xerxes-Large Trained on 500B Tokens(english, german, spanish, and persian)
+- TPU Chips used as accelerators provided by [TRC](https://sites.research.google/trc/about/).
+- Xerxes-Mini is a Mistral Based Model.
+- Xerxes-Large is a Mixtral Based and CO-Pre-Trained Model with (GQA).

+### Preview is Available

+you can make an access request to work with model at [Xerxes.streamlit.app](https://xerxes.streamlit.app)

 ## Features